PattyHarris/Expensify-App/Readme-Redux.md

 });
 ```

 6. We repeat the steps above for decrementCount.
+The challenge is to add the setCount and resetCount functions.

+7. This portion of the tutorial includes all of the redux functions in a single file - later we'll break them out into individual files.